codesharedot/dex-price/README.md

-# levolution price
+# blox price

-Gets the levolution price with Python (from JSON).
+Gets the blox price with Python (from JSON).

 https://pythonbasics.org